Trillium sulcatum

 Trillium sulcatum is a species of flowering plant in the bunchflower family Melanthiaceae.
+It is a member of the Erectum group, a group of species typified by Trillium erectum.
 The specific name sulcatum means "furrowed, grooved, or sulcate", which describes the tips of the sepals.
 It is most abundant on the Cumberland Plateau in central Tennessee and eastern Kentucky where it blooms in April and May.
 The species is commonly known as the southern red trillium or furrowed wakerobin.

 Description

 Trillium sulcatum is a perennial, herbaceous, flowering plant that persists by means of an underground rhizome.
 Like all trilliums, it has a whorl of three bracts (leaves) and a single trimerous flower with three sepals, three petals, two whorls of three stamens each, and three carpels (fused into a single ovary with three stigmas).
 The flower sits atop a long stalk (called a pedicel) rising above the leaves.
 The recurved (bent backwards) petals are usually dark red but an occasional white form may be found.
 The berry is also red.

 Trillium sulcatum is often confused with other members of the Trillium erectum group, including Trillium flexipes, Trillium simile, Trillium vaseyi, and especially Trillium erectum.
 In general, it is distinguished by the relative length of its pedicel.
 Specifically, the sepals of Trillium sulcatum are less than half as long as the pedicel, whereas they are more than half as long in other members of the group.